 Undergraduate Student Awards

 The Department of Biochemistry is proud to offer its undergraduate biochemistry majors several award and funding opportunities.
 Read about our different programs and awards below.
 Students who are eligible may apply for all departmental scholarships but will only be awarded one per academic year.
 Some opportunities are available through the Wisconsin Scholarship Hub (WiSH).
-Students who are awarded other UW–Madison scholarships can be supplemented by one of our Biochemistry Scholarships or Awards, described below and with applications available via Qualtrics forms.
+Students who are awarded other UW–Madison scholarships may be supplemented by one of our Biochemistry Scholarships or Awards, described below and with applications available via Qualtrics forms.

 Questions about undergraduate awards offered through the department, applicants should contact awards@biochem.wisc.edu.